vicbonj/cours_ml/README.md

 Mail: victor.bonjean@obspm.fr

-This is a jupyter notebook to learn how using simple machine learning algorithms, here applied on MNIST data from keras
+This is a jupyter notebook to learn how to use simple machine learning algorithms, here applied on MNIST data from keras

 Implemented so far:
 - ANN model